oakzd/Weather-App/README.md

 ### Dynamic Version Integration
-The latest version is automatically fetched from version.txt via the grab_version function (inside of main.py) and seamlessly integrated.
+The latest version is automatically fetched from version.txt via the grab_version function (inside of main.py) and seamlessly integrated into the main.py and also README.md file.
 This ensures consistency and reduces manual effort the application will always stay up-to-date with the latest version information.

 ### Best Practices for Versioning